kinecosystem/kin-ecosystem-android-sdk/NATIVE_SPEND.md

             Kin.purchase(offerJwt, new Callback<String>() {
                 @Override
                 public void onResponse(String jwtConfirmation) {
+                    // Send confirmation JWT back to the server in order prove that the user
+                    // completed the blockchain transaction and purchase can be unlocked for this user.
                     System.out.println("Succeed to create native spend.\n jwtConfirmation: " + jwtConfirmation);
                 }